 The goal of processing is to stitch the overlapping images together to form what is known as a reflectance map, which is a mosaic of the area of interest where each of pixels in the image represents the actual reflectance of the imaged object.
 The overall process is generally called photogrammetry.

 Data captured with RedEdge can be processed with a variety of photogrammetry applications, including solutions by AgiSoft, Icaros, and Pix4D.
 When processing with Pix4D, there is a "Send to Atlas" button you can use to send the processed data to MicaSense Atlas for analysis.
 For more details on how to process RedEdge data in Pix4D, please see this article or view the tutorial video.
+There is also Pix4Dfields, the latest software from Pix4D that can process RedEdge data within a few minutes.

 Do it yourself